Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNode.md

 ```

 ### -NumberOfNodesToRemove
-Number of nodes to remove
+Number of nodes to remove.

 ```yaml
 Type: Int32